yaeliavni/Projects-DeepLearning-StatisticalModels/README.md

-# Time Series Forecasting Pipeline
+# Time Series Forecasting Pipeline Nowcasting

 A unified Python pipeline to compare four forecasting methods on the monthly **madad** series: